What Is the Purpose of Career Counseling

 Pre-Move Career Strategy

-When you plan to relocate, career counseling starts earlier: evaluating whether your current skills meet local requirements, identifying gaps (licenses, language, sector-specific experience), and mapping employers who hire internationals.
+When you plan to relocate, career counselling starts earlier: evaluating whether your current skills meet local requirements, identifying gaps (licenses, language, sector-specific experience) and mapping employers who hire internationals.
 Planning ahead reduces relocation risk and expense.

 Translating Skills Across Borders

 Job descriptions vary by market.
-A critical counseling task is translating your experience into language that local employers use.
-This often involves reframing project outcomes, metrics, and responsibilities to match local expectations.
+A critical counselling task is translating your experience into language that local employers use.
+This often involves reframing project outcomes, metrics and responsibilities to match local expectations.

 Networking and Employer Research in New Markets